sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    used to form windows.
 The `crossing` argument must list all `external factors` from design, and it may optionally include the `inner block` itself:

-   If `crossing` lists only the `external factors`, each window reuses the `inner block` exactly as defined, and windows are balanced across the `external factor` combinations.
+   If `crossing` only contains the `external factors`, each window reuses the `inner block` exactly as defined, and windows are balanced across the `external factor` combinations.